How To Create a Cartoon Avatar from a Photo

 Cartoon avatar creators are convenient if you want a simple representation of you that isn’t really your photo.
 Avatars like these may come in handy when you need one for public forums or other online places where you want to keep your identity a secret, but still want to express your real and true self.

-There are also some websites you can use to cartoonize yourself – we wrote a tutorial article on websites where you can cartoon yourself for free!
-If you’d rather do a faceswap, we’ve got an article on face swap apps for Android and if you’d rather swap something else, we can show you how to change genders on Bitmoji.
+There are also some websites you can use to turn your photo into a cartoon.
+We wrote a tutorial article on websites where you can cartoon yourself for free!

 Many camera apps have “artistic” filters that you can use on existing photos.
 Rather than downloading another app, you may want to check to see if you already have these capabilities.
 You’re more likely to have these types of filters if you have a different camera app than the one that came with your phone.